What the AI productivity step-function looks like — and the substrate that produced it

 Most harnesses enforce policy through hooks.
 Hooks are rigid: they fire or they don't, they have no judgment.
 Anthropic's Effective context engineering recommends finding "the right altitude" — specific enough to guide, flexible enough to let the model judge.

 bstack does this with reflexive trigger rules in AGENTS.md, written as binding-on-every-agent text.
 P6 has one ("Bookkeeping is reflexive — invoke without being prompted whenever you commit a feature that reads from the graph").
-P7 has four ("After every push, before any sleep, on red CI before re-pushing, on MERGE_READY before manual merge").
+P9 has five ("After every PR push, after a non-PR deploy push, before any sleep, on red CI before re-pushing, on MERGE_READY before manual merge").
 The rule loads at SessionStart; the agent reads it and applies it.
 No hook needed.
-If the agent finds itself sleeping on CI, the reflex failed and that's a session-level error worth flagging.
+If the agent finds itself sleeping on a blocking wait, the reflex failed and that's a session-level error worth flagging.

 This isn't softer than hooks — it's deeper.
 Hooks gate one tool call.
 Reflexive rules shape the agent's whole approach to a class of work.